MikaAK/deploy_ex/README.md

 ## TL;DR Installation
 Make sure you have your `releases` configured in your root `mix.exs`.
 This command will only function in the root of an umbrella app.

+By default nodes will be generated for prometheus, grafana ui, grafana loki and sentry.
+To turn this off pass the options when calling `deploy_ex.full_setup` or `ansible.build`:

+- `no-prometheus`
+- `no-grafana`
+- `no-loki`
+- `no-sentry`

 ***Note***: It's very important to make sure you add the `:tar` step to your releases, see [here](https://hexdocs.pm/mix/Mix.Tasks.Release.html#module-steps) for info
 ```bash